8O0/lc2_Argoa1_Loosl1_Impfconnect/README.md

 ```

 ### Repository
-To download the repo from github, use `git clone https://github.com/i4mi/midata-quasar-starter-app.git` in your terminal.
+To download the repo from github, use `git clone https://github.com/8O0/lc2_Argoa1_Loosl1_Impfconnect.git` in your terminal.

 ### Install the dependencies
-Then change the directory with `cd midata-quasar-starter-app` and install the dependencies.
+Then change the directory with `cd impfconnect` and install the dependencies.
 ```bash
 npm i
 ```